UO-CIS211/calculator/doc/HOWTO.md

 It would be much too easy to make a small mistake in one of those cases and never see it!
 What can we do?

 ### Moving logic to tables

+So far we've used multiple tactics to factor repetitive code.
+For `__str__` and `__repr__` in `BinOp` and `UnOp`, we were able to factor out differences to variables.
+For `eval` we were able to factor out differences to the small method `_apply`.
+In both cases we were able to factor the common code into a method that could be inherited from an abstract base class, `BinOp` or `UnOp`.
-The repetitive code in the RPN calculator isn't replicated from from class to class (although it refers to classes).
-We can't factor it out into an abstract base class.
-The code is repeated within branches of a single function.
+Unfortunately we can't use quite the same tactic for the repetitive code in the RPN calculator, because it isn't replicated from from class to class (although it refers to classes).
+ The code is
+repeated within branches of a single function.
 We'll need another tactic.